Tofu is a great food to help get enough protein as a vegan (or as a non-vegan as well). But as we’ve all heard, there are some scary claims about it.

-Ask most guys about eating tofu, and they’ll say, “won’t that raise your estrogen levels?”
+Ask most guys about eating tofu, and they’ll either say, “doesn’t tofu have estrogen” or “won’t that raise your estrogen levels?”

 My goal with this post is to go over relevant research to see if tofu actually raises estrogen levels.
 And if so, by how much?

 First we’ll look at research on soy intake and hormone levels in women, and then in men.

 Estrogen is a class of hormones that the body can synthesize.

 They can enter cells and activate estrogen receptors to express certain genes, mainly related to sex.